rossllewellyn/rossllewellyn/README.md

 ### Hi, I'm Ross 👋🏼

 I'm a Full-Stack Developer, focusing on JavaScript and Python, with a background in Electronics and Embedded Systems.
-I strive to create clean UX and agile code, and love diving into new technologies.
+I strive to create clean UX and code, and love diving into new technologies.

 ### Technologies I enjoy working with
 | Data | Web | Design & Styling | Testing |